MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

 ### Generate a DACPAC

-Contoso creates a backup, or DACPAC, to import into Azure DevOps Services.
+Contoso admins create a backup, or DACPAC, to import into Azure DevOps Services.

-- The Contoso admins use the `sqlpackage.exe` utility in SQL Server Data Tools (SSDT) to create the DACPAC.
+- The admins use the `sqlpackage.exe` utility in SQL Server Data Tools (SSDT) to create the DACPAC.
 There are multiple versions of `sqlpackage.exe` installed with SQL Server Data Tools, and they're located under folders with names like `120`, `130`, and `140`.
 It's important to use the right version to prepare the DACPAC.

 - Team Foundation Server 2018 imports need to use *sqlpackage.exe* from the *140* folder or higher.
 For `CONTOSOTFS`, this file is located in `C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\Common7\IDE\Extensions\Microsoft\SQLDB\DAC\140`.